Lamden/contracting-docs/docs/quickstart/submit.md

 Sometimes, you'll want to setup a particular state at the start of the smart contract.
 Imagine that you want to mint a certain amount of tokens to the creator of the smart contract.

-To do so, you can provide a `@construct` decorator on top of a single function.
-This function will then be executed when the contract is submitted.
+To do so, you can provide a `@construct` decorator on top of a single method.
+This method will then be executed when the contract is submitted.

 ```python
 def token():